dexy/dexy-site/guide/getting-started.rst

 {% from "dexy.jinja" import code, codes, ext with context %}

 This section is designed to gently introduce you to Dexy by working through several progressive examples.
-If you are impatient, then try out the Quickstart sections instead.
 These examples are written in Python because everyone using Dexy will have Python installed on their system, and Python is an easy, accessible language to understand.
 However, Dexy supports many other programming languages and it's easy to add support for new languages, so please don't feel left out if Python is not your preferred language.